briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     3. _(3)_ That the charitable instant bingo organization is aware of conduct by the owner or lessor of a location at which instant bingo is conducted that is in violation of this chapter or Ohio R.C.
-[Chapter 2915][ORC Chapter 2915].
+[Chapter 2915][ORC 2915].

 6. _(f)_ Subsection (c) of this section does not apply to a volunteer firefighter's organization that is exempt from federal income taxation under